Dominion And NextEra Are Must-Owns, But One Is The Much Better Buy

 No investments are without risk and when it comes to Dominion and NextEra Energy there are two main risks to focus on.

 First, as regulated utilities both companies depend on positive relationships with regulators, to make sure they can offset their growth investments with approved rate hikes.
-Thus far Dominion has managed to have stellar relationships with regulators, especially in Virginia.
+Thus far, Dominion has managed to have stellar relationships with regulators, especially in Virginia.

-Similarly Florida, thanks to its fast growth and need for continuing expansion of energy infrastructure has been very generous to NextEra Energy, with regulators eager to approve rate hikes in exchange for ongoing investment.
+Similarly Florida, thanks to its fast growth and the need for continuing expansion of energy infrastructure has been very generous to NextEra Energy, with regulators eager to approve rate hikes in exchange for ongoing investment.

 The same goes with Texas, where regulators have thus far been very pro-business and thanks to NextEra's acquisition of Oncor, the utility will have massive investment opportunities in this fast growing state for decades to come.

-However there is always the risk of political changes, especially in a populist era such as we are now experiencing, that could see a consumer backlash against strong utility profits.
+However, there is always the risk of political changes, especially in a populist era such as we are now experiencing, that could see a consumer backlash against strong utility profits.
 After all, high-margins represent money out of consumers' pockets and fighting against "corporate greed" is low hanging fruit for politicians looking to win votes.

 The second risk factor is rising interest rates, but not for the obvious reason.
-Yes both Dominion and NextEra have high absolute debt levels, and rising rates will mean higher refinancing costs going forward.
+Yes, both Dominion and NextEra have high absolute debt levels, and rising rates will mean higher refinancing costs going forward.

 However, keep in mind that both companies have proven themselves well versed in growing quickly with interest rates as high as 6.5%, so I'm not too worried about this aspect of their businesses.